pierre-rouleau/usrhome/readme.rst

 This way, I can **centralize the shell setting of all computers or VMs** I use inside **a single repository** that I clone inside the usrcfg directory of these computers and VMs.
-I can design the logic once, specialize it for varius environments and distribute it through the VCS.
+I can design the logic once, specialize it for various environments and distribute it through the VCS.

 Here's a Kali Linux terminal with the Z shell using USRHOME selecting the